Cambarus veteranus: Description

-Life History
+Life history

-Limited research has been done on the life history of the Guyandotte River Crayfish.
-The following information on the life history of the Guyandotte River Crayfish has largely been extrapolated from findings on the life history of the Big Sandy Crayfish due to their extensive similarities.
+Limited research has been done on the life history of the Guyandotte River crayfish.
+The following information on the life history of the Guyandotte River crayfish has largely been extrapolated from findings on the life history of the Big Sandy crayfish due to their extensive similarities.

-The Guyandotte River Crayfish reaches full maturation in its third year following 2 to 3 years of growth.
-The crayfish then reproduce for the first time during the “midsummer of the third or fourth year.”
-The Guyandotte River Crayfish are an egg-laying species.
+The Guyandotte River crayfish reaches full maturation in its third year following 2 to 3 years of growth.
+The crayfish then reproduce for the first time during the "midsummer of the third or fourth year."
+The Guyandotte River crayfish are an egg-laying species.
 After their first time reproducing, they continue to mate annually until their death.
 Eggs are typically laid in the late summer or fall, and then hatch in the spring.
 Moulting then occurs in the late spring and early summer.
-The average lifespan of Guyandotte River Crayfish “is thought to be 5 to 7 years, with the possibility of some individuals reaching 10 years of age.”
+The average lifespan of Guyandotte River crayfish "is thought to be 5 to 7 years, with the possibility of some individuals reaching 10 years of age."

 Ecology

 Diet

-The Guyandotte River Crayfish can be described as opportunistic omnivores, meaning they will eat both plant materials and animal tissues, depending on accessibility.
+The Guyandotte River crayfish can be described as opportunistic omnivores, meaning they will eat both plant materials and animal tissues, depending on accessibility.
 Research indicates that these crayfish typically prefer animal tissue over the plant material.
-These crayfish “help move energy up the food chain” by consuming “dead leaves, dead fish and other live and dead organisms.”
+According to C. veteranus researcher Dr. Zac Loughman, crayfish "help move energy up the food chain" by consuming "dead leaves, dead fish and other live and dead organisms."

 Behaviour

-Mating Behaviour
+Mating behaviour

-Guyandotte River Crayfish movements captured using radio transmitters during the summer mating season suggest that females typically select a shelter to inhabit, and their mate later joins them in the chosen shelter.
-Females select their mating season shelter “along banks or in slower moving water” and likely undergo a “seclusion period” where females will hide while bearing their eggs.
+Guyandotte River crayfish movements captured using radio transmitters during the summer mating season suggest that females typically select a shelter to inhabit, and their mate later joins them in the chosen shelter.
+Females select their mating-season shelter "along banks or in slower moving water" and likely undergo a "seclusion period" where females will hide while bearing their eggs.

-Foraging Behaviour
+Foraging behaviour

-Additional evidence captured using radio transmitters supports the theory that Guyandotte River Crayfish engage in foraging behaviors at night.
+Additional evidence captured using radio transmitters supports the theory that Guyandotte River crayfish engage in foraging behaviors at night.